Ukraine's power, water supplies under Russian attack again

 “We must not break down,” she said.
 “There are regions that suffered much more from the war than we did.”

-Waves of the explosives-laden suicide drones also struck Kyiv on Monday, hitting energy facilities and setting ablaze and partly collapsing buildings.
-One drone slammed into a residential building, killing four people.
+Waves of the explosives-laden suicide drones also struck Kyiv on Monday.
+One slammed into a residential building, killing four people.

-Ukraine says Russia is getting thousands of drones from Iran.
-The Iranian-made Shahed drones that hit targets in Kyiv have also been widely used elsewhere in recent weeks.

 A Western official, speaking on condition of anonymity to discuss intelligence, said Russia is pursuing a strategy of “attempting to destroy Ukraine’s electricity network” with long-range strikes that are causing civilian casualties rather than degrading its military.